Student Services on Campus

 USC Aiken strives to help students be their best.
 You will find some of the many services USC Aiken offers below.

 There are two classes designed specifically to academically support freshmen.
-One is entitled Strategies for Academic Achievement and the other is titled Emerging Leaders.
+One is titled Strategies for Academic Achievement and the other is titled Emerging Leaders.
 Both are excellent courses that assist students with the transition issues they face.

-Students can receive FREE assistance in the development of a meaningful educational plan compatible with their life goals.
+Students can receive free assistance in the development of a meaningful educational plan compatible with their life goals.
 Students are assigned an advisor based on their choice of academic interest.
 We require advisement of all degree-seeking students and encourage them to establish a good relationship with their academic advisor.

 A place for students to go to get their own email account.
 This will provide you an inexpensive way to stay in touch all year long.
 We have computer rooms in every academic building.
 Students have access to our computer rooms 24 hours a day, 7 days a week.
 Students spend a great deal of time in our computer labs writing their papers and "chatting" with friends.

-This is the place students should visit to seek FREE help with any personal issues with which they might be struggling.
+This is the place students should visit to seek free help with any personal issues with which they might be struggling.
 Homesickness, roommate issues, time management, stress management, study skills, organizing, note-taking, and test-taking skills are just a few of the issues this center tackles.
 The Coordinator of Disability Services is connected to this center, so students with a learning disability will want to seek help here.

-Our 142,000 book collection; 20,000 microform collection; 1,564 periodical and newspaper collection, and Internet access provide excellent resources and research opportunities for students.
+Our 142,000 book collection; 20,000 microform collection; 1,564 periodical and newspaper collection, and internet access provide excellent resources and research opportunities for students.
 Hopefully, if you can't find them at home, you'll find them at the Library.

 This office seeks to provide a warm and welcoming environment and support services to international students.
 Through this office students are encouraged to reach out to others and give back to the community.

 This is the place for students to go if they are having trouble with their writing assignments regardless of the subject.
 They can get help from either a peer tutor or a faculty member.
-It's true; this is also a FREE service.
+It's true; this is also a free service.